-I got thinking about this issue after watching a documentary called The Age of Anxiety, which was aired on Doc Zone on CBC, Canada’s public broadcaster (it can be viewed online here, but only in Canada unfortunately).
+I got thinking about this issue after watching a documentary called The Age of Anxiety.
 According to the producer, “The medical definition of what constitutes an anxiety disorder is expanding to include so many aspects of normal human behaviour that we’re in danger of turning half the population into psychiatric patients.”

-One woman featured in the documentary appeared to have high levels of neuroticism (I use that in a psychological rather than a pejorative sense).
+One woman featured in the documentary appeared to have high levels of neuroticism (in a psychological rather than pejorative sense).
 She was shown hosting some friends for what was essentially a DSM self-diagnosis dinner party.
 At the end of their discussion, they concluded that all of them, and probably most people in general, “meet the threshold” for an anxiety disorder.

 The DSM, the “bible” of psychiatry, was never intended to be a paint-by-numbers self-diagnosis tool.
 Someone might think check, check, check, I meet all the criteria for this disorder, but there’s an important piece that’s very easy to overlook.
 In the DSM-5, criterion D for diagnosing generalized anxiety disorder is: “The anxiety, worry, or physical symptoms cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.”
-That “clinically significant distress” is where clinical judgment is called on to distinguish between “normal” and “disorder” when it comes to things like anxiety and depression.
+That “clinically significant distress” is where clinical judgment is called on to distinguish between “normal” and “disorder”.

-The documentary described the ethically questionable marketing campaign run by the pharmaceutical giant GlaxoSmithKline promoting social anxiety disorder as a common problem that could be managed with Paxil.
+The documentary described the ethically questionable marketing campaign run by the pharmaceutical giant GlaxoSmithKline, promoting social anxiety disorder as a common problem that could be managed with Paxil.
 This led the filmmakers to conclude that social anxiety is essentially a made-up condition for the purpose of selling drugs.
-Just because a drug company is pathologizing “normal” levels of “anxiety” in social situations does not in any way mean there aren’t people who truly have crippling social anxiety disorder, and I think it’s irresponsible when people suggest that this is the case.
+Just because a drug company is pathologizing normal levels of “anxiety” in social situations does not in any way mean there aren’t people who truly have crippling social anxiety disorder.
+I think it’s irresponsible when people suggest that this is the case.

-If people are in fact being overdiagnosed with anxiety and depression, I suspect a major contributing factor is how doctors get paid for their time.
+If people are, in fact. being overdiagnosed with anxiety and depression, I suspect a major contributing factor is how doctors get paid for their time.
 Billing is typically done using diagnostic codes.
-General practitioners don’t get paid to do a lengthy psychiatric assessment, so they’re often not getting the history needed to make a solid diagnosis.
+General practitioners don’t get paid to do a lengthy psychiatric assessment, so they may not be getting the history needed to make a solid diagnosis.